JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 This in turn means that under the spec, all of these dynamic types are assignable to each other, since they have a shared materialization.
 This I believe is another defect in the spec, but we need to think more about how to fix it.
-For our purposes in this article, we can simply stick our head in the sand and pretend that `Never` and `Bottom[T]` are different types.
+For our purposes in this article, we can simply stick our heads in the sand and pretend that `Never` and `Bottom[T]` are different types.
 It's not a very satisfying solution, but it allows some interesting reasoning.
 I hope to write more about this topic later.

 ### Simplifying negation types